 - 1 tsp sweetener (I used agave syrup)

-- 1 tbsp cornflour (mixed into a paste with a splash of water)
+- 1 tbsp cornflour (mixed into paste with splash of water)

 - 2-3 tbsp cornflour

-- Remove the tofu from the packaging and pat dry.
-Wrap in a clean tea towel and press it with a heavy object like a frying pan.
+- Remove the tofu from the packaging, drain off all the water and pat dry.
+If you don't have a tofu press, wrap it in a clean tea towel or several layers of kitchen roll, place on a plate and press with a heavy object like a frying pan.
 Do this for at least 1 hour.

-- Add cornflour to one small dish, non-dairy milk to another, and the breadcrumbs in the final dish.
-Slice your pressed tofu into ½-inch thick slabs.
+- Add cornflour to one small dish, non-dairy milk/aquafaba to another, and the breadcrumbs to a third.
+Slice the pressed tofu into 1/2-inch thick slabs.
+You should get 8 slabs out of a 396-400g block.

-- Coat the tofu pieces in cornflour, then milk, then breadcrumbs, ensuring they are all evenly coated.
+- One by one, coat each tofu slab in cornflour, then milk, then breadcrumbs, ensuring they are all evenly coated.
+Repeat if necessary.

-- Heat a frying pan with the remaining oil on medium high.
-When hot, add the tofu pieces, cooking for 4-5 minutes on each side until crispy.
+- (For frying pan) Heat a frying pan with the remaining oil on medium heat.
+When hot, add the tofu slabs and cook for 4-5 minutes on each side until crispy.

-- Meanwhile, blend your curry sauce until smooth, then return to the saucepan to heat through.
+- Meanwhile, either in a food blender/processor or with a handstick blender, blend your curry sauce until smooth, then return to the saucepan to heat through.

-- When the tofu is ready and the sauce is heated through, serve with rice and your choice of vegetables or salad.
+- When all the components are ready and the sauce is heated through, serve with rice and your choice of vegetables or salad.